Diane di Costanzo on Content Marketers Acting as Publishers

 In conversation with Co-founder and COO at Pepper Content Rishabh Shekhar; Chief Content Officer at Dotdash Meredith Diane di Costanzo sheds light on the importance of content marketers acting as publishers.

 1. Could you please introduce yourself and tell us about your experience with content marketing?

-My name is Diane Di Castanzo.
-I'm the Chief Content Officer at Foundry 360, which is a content marketing agency that is embedded within the largest publishing company in the US.
-What's important about having our agency embedded within a publisher is that we always say, 'Who knows better how consumers consume media than a publisher?'
+My name is Diane di Costanzo, the Chief Content Officer at Foundry 360, a content marketing agency that is embedded within the largest publishing company in the US.
+What's important about having our agency embedded within a publisher is that we know how consumers consume media.
 Media is our business, media is what we sell, and content is what we offer.
-So we know the content and we also are obligated to have a really deep understanding of how content changes, how content appetites change, how content formats change, and how content channels change, and they do change all the time.
-So publishers, are well poised to understand those changes even as they're happening and sometimes initiate those changes.
-There are plenty of content marketing agencies that are not within publishers, but we still have an advantage in that.
+Changes in content, content appetites, content formats, and content channels happen all the time.
+As publishers, we are well poised to understand those changes as they're happening and sometimes even initiate them.

-2. What do you think about the qualitative and qualitative aspects of content?
+2. What do you think about the qualitative and quantitative aspects of content?
 How has that shift happened for you in your space?

 3. In the last couple of decades, what has changed intrinsically when you think about content marketing?